Well, we’re going to get a little technical here but we’ll sprinkle in some cute critter photos.

 livestock grass farming program is well established.
 We have approximately 35 acres of pasture that rotate in and out of cultivation, and have successfully applied holistic management practices in the tradition of Voisin and Allan Savory.
 This puts the focus on the health of the pasture as the primary concern of the farmer, with rapid rotation of ruminants through small paddocks encouraging even grazing of all plant species and vigorous regrowth of a biodiverse pasture.
 A beneficial side effect is that the rapid rotations greatly limit intestinal worm loads in the animals, as they are not exposed to manured areas of pasture for more than a week nor eating the grass lower than four inches, thus constantly staying ahead of the life cycle of the parasites.
 This management practice is designed to mimic the natural grazing behavior of wild herds of grazing animals in large open spaces, who are ‘fenced in’ by predator pressure, graze shoulder to shoulder and continually move to fresh pasture.
 This micropasturing “pulses” the vegetation, prevents compaction and erosion of the soil or exposed soil in watering areas, and encourages robust plant health and growth.

 We have built rudimentary handling facilities for working small stock.
 We subdivide pastures with electric fencing for grazing rotations.
 The size and duration of the rotation paddocks vary with the pasture conditions and the size of the livestock group.
 It was unusually rainy in 2010 and 2011, and 2012 was unusually dry.
 2013 was wet.
 2014-2015 was been primarily extreme drought with brushfires on the east end of the farm.
 2016-2017 has been blessedly rainy throughout the fall, but the island was heavily affected by Hurricane Maria in fall 2017.
 In 2018 we experienced extreme drought and brushfires in the late spring/early summer.
+In 2019, we had repeat spring fires that burned half our acreage and destroyed a lot of fencing.

 We started in late 2011 with a small commercial herd of local St. Croix White, Katahdin and Dorper hair (meat breed) sheep and, depending on rainfall, plan for one to three staggered lamb crops per year.
 We are selecting for parasite resistance, calm temperament and maternal efficiency (healthy moms who easily deliver multiple birth lambs that grow quickly).